signaloid/C0-microSD-Hardware/docs/hardware-overview/signaloid-soc/communication-scheme.md

 ### `CONFIGURATION_ID_OFFSET`
-This 4-byte word stores the ID of the active configuration (in this case the Signaloid Core).
+This 4-byte word stores the ID of the active configuration (in this case the Signaloid SoC).
 The toolkit uses the ID to identify the active mode of operation of the C0-microSD.

 ### `CONFIGURATION_VERSION_OFFSET`
-This 4-byte word stores the current version of the active configuration (in this case the Signaloid Core).
+This 4-byte word stores the current version of the active configuration (in this case the Signaloid SoC).

 ### `CONFIGURATION_STATE_OFFSET`
-This 4-byte word stores the current state of the active configuration (in this case the Signaloid Core).
+This 4-byte word stores the current state of the active configuration (in this case the Signaloid SoC).
 Currently, the toolkit uses this value to verify whether the C0-microSD is in `SWITCHING` state.

 ### `BOOTLOADER_SWITCH_CONFIG_OFFSET`
 This offset is used for switching between operation modes.
 To achieve this, you can write the 4-byte word `SBLD` (ASCII Encoded) to this offset.